luozhaoyu/luozhaoyu.github.io/_posts/2015-1-22-DB-topics.md

             * certain "conflicts" enforce another on the transactions
                 * WR, RW, WW
                 * Techniques: build serialization graph
+                * Schedule is **conflict serializable** if and only if the serialization graph has no cycles

+#### [Serializability] (http://courses.cs.vt.edu/~cs5204/fall99/distributedDBMS/serial.html)
+* Serialization graph
     * nodes for transactions
     * edge from T1 to T2 if there is a RW, WR, WW conflict from T1 to T2
-                * Schedule is **conflict serializable** if and only if the serialization graph has no cycles

-#### [Serializability] (http://courses.cs.vt.edu/~cs5204/fall99/distributedDBMS/serial.html)

 ### 2 Phase Locking
 * S: Shared (read anything without any **more** locks)